-You want to keep it handy because once you start the process, these memories can surface at any time, not necessarily when you are ready.
+You want to keep it handy because once you start the process, these memories can surface at any time, not when you are ready.

 2) “Set” Your Intention

 Establish the goal of finding positive memories of childhood playtime.
-Seek times where you are playing, where you were “at the moment.”
+Seek times when you are playing, where you were “at the moment.”
 Find those times when your imagination created moments of joy and pleasure.
 Then wait for things to surface.
 Set your intention, ask yourself, what did I love to do and play as a child?
 Write this question in your journal.

 Don’t force things to happen.
 Ask the subconscious to seek positive memories.
-Some people find it helpful to say “find positive childhood memories.”
+Some people find it helpful to say, “find positive childhood memories.”
 When you do this, it introduces you to the power of the “repeating question.”
 It is important to remember that our memory of past events can positively or negatively color our perception.
 Time changes our memories.

 3) Do The Exercise Every Day for At Least a Week

 Use a timer on your smartwatch or calendar.
-Set your attention to finding these positive childhood memories at least once a day.
+Set your attention to finding these positive childhood memories at least once daily.
 You can do it at lunchtime or anytime you have a few minutes to write the things that come to the surface.
 It’s essential to use a handwritten journal or notebook.
 Your handwriting connects to your subconscious mind.

 For this exercise, we want to focus on positive memories.
 Recalling memories of childhood playtime can help us understand ourselves.
 These are links to our inner desires.
-Many people find it helpful to play music from your childhood.
+Many people find it helpful to play music from their childhood.
 It will help you connect with the target memories.
 If you run into negative stuff, bypass it for now.

 Realize that your subconscious mind wants you to know what will make you happy.
 Once you know this, it can become a life-changer.
 Look for positive memories; herein lies the key to your earthly pursuits.